 May Be More Expensive Than a Purebred

-With all the interest in "designer dogs," some mixed breeds go for $1,000.00 or more.
-The average purebred puppy often costs between $300.00 to $500.00 unless it's an extremely popular or rare breed.
+With all the interest in "designer dogs," some mixed breed dogs go for $1,000 or more.
+The average purebred puppy often costs between $300 to $500 unless it's an extremely popular or rare breed.
+A designer dog may also come with papers but they will not be from more respected organizations like the American Kennel Club or United Kennel Club.

 It's a Complicated Issue

-Do the disadvantages really outweigh the advantages?
-It's very difficult to say, and that only fuels the controversy.
+Do the disadvantages of dog breeding really outweigh the advantages?
+It's very difficult to say, as there are a number of pros and cons of cross breeding animals.
+Some argue that it is bad to cross breed dogs while others argue that cross breeding is a good thing.
+There are also advantages and disadvantages of pure breeding.
+The fact that there are both positives and negatives only fuels the controversy.
 In the end, cross breeding dogs is a lot like breeding purebreds.
 It's important to select only the healthiest dogs with the best temperaments to use as breeding stock, and then make sure that each puppy produced goes to a permanent, loving home.